Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Cleveland and its opponents have gone over the current 49.5-point total in three of five games this season.
+- Cleveland and its opponents have gone over the current 48.5-point total in three of five games (60%) this season.

-- The combined points per game average of the two teams, 59.8, is 10.3 points greater than Sunday's over/under.

-- The 41.8 combined points per game that these two squads have allowed this season are 7.7 fewer than the 49.5 over/under in this contest.
+- The two teams combine to score 59.8 points per game, 11.3 more than the over/under in this contest.

+- These two squads combine to surrender 41.8 points per game, 6.7 fewer than this contest's over/under.

-- Browns games have an average total of 49.2 points this season, 0.3 fewer than Sunday's over/under.
+- The Browns and their opponents have scored an average of 49.2 points per game in 2020, 0.7 more than Sunday's total.

-- The 51.6 PPG average total in Cardinals games this season is 2.1 points more than this game's over/under.
+- The 48.5-point total for this game is 3.1 points below the 51.6 points per game average total in Cardinals games this season.

 Browns stats and trends

-- In Cleveland's five games this year, it has three wins against the spread.

-- The Browns have covered the spread once this season when favored by 3.5 points or more (in two chances).
+- The Browns have been favored by 3.5 points or more two times this season and covered the spread in one of them.

-- Cleveland's games this year have hit the over on three of five set point totals (60%).
+- Cleveland has eclipsed the over/under in 60% of its opportunities this year (three times over five games with a set point total).

-- In games that Cleveland churns out more than 353.4 yards, the team is 2-2 against the spread and 2-2 overall.
+- Cleveland is 2-2 against the spread and 2-2 overall when the team churns out over 353.4 yards.

 - The Browns have turned the ball over four times this season, six fewer than the Cardinals have forced (10).